The Rich and the Poor

 When governments begin to hand out money in an attempt to “solve” poverty, they create a permanent dependent class.

-They then must continue to hand out that money as if that solves poverty.
-The reason it is not the solution is twofold: First, it leads to the state’s insolvency, as we are witnessing in America’s runaway entitlement programs.
-Second, it serves to keep the dependent person dependent, and pretty much guarantee that they will remain poor.
+They must then continue to hand out that money as if that solves poverty.
+The reason it is not the solution is twofold: first, it leads to the state’s insolvency, as we are witnessing in America’s runaway entitlement programs.
+Second, it serves to keep the dependent person dependent, as good as guaranteeing that he will remain poor.
 The only real solution to poverty is for the out-of-work person to get a job and keep it.
-Therefore all permanent solutions to poverty must have nothing less than that objective in mind.
-This is the biblically informed program of the Union Rescue Mission (URM).
+Therefore, all permanent solutions to poverty must have nothing less than that objective in mind.
+This is the biblically informed program of the Union Rescue Mission (URM) in Los Angeles, California.
 A not-for-profit corporation incentivized by government tax write-offs, they provide temporary shelter while evangelizing the desperate heart and training the disconsolate soul of the inner and outer man, respectively.
-The URM is not only a voice for spiritual renewal but vocational training since the two are usually connected to endemic poverty.
+The URM is a voice not only for spiritual renewal but also for vocational training since the two are usually connected to endemic poverty.

 B. THE SOLUTION OF WORK

 When God placed Adam in the garden, He told him to work it and keep it (Genesis 2:15).
-Extremely important is this: This command to man to work is given before the fall.
-That is to say the necessity of work is not a result of the curse, rather it is a vital aspect of man possessing in his inner self a sense of value and worth.
-(This theological point is also developed in part 7 of this series.)
+Extremely important to note is that this command to man to work is given before the fall.
+That is to say, the necessity of work is not a result of the curse; rather, it is a vital aspect of man’s possessing in his inner self a sense of value and worth.
 God designed man to work in order to achieve a sense of self-worth and dignity!
-Extremely, extremely important is this: It follows that civil governments must incorporate this biblical truth into all policy formation pertaining to a sustainable solution to poverty!
-It follows that any programs by any of the five ordained institutions that do not lead to an individual working to provide for himself will only serve to further cripple the individual.
-Further, it follows that entitlement programs, since they are not informed by Genesis 2:15, only serve to prolong and create an addiction to poverty.
-Every public servant needs to be sure of this:
+Extremely, extremely important is this: it follows that civil governments must incorporate this biblical truth into all policy formation pertaining to a sustainable solution to poverty!
+Any programs by any of the five ordained institutions that do not lead to an individual’s working to provide for himself will only serve to further cripple the individual.
+Furthermore, entitlement programs, which are not informed by Genesis 2:15, only serve to prolong and create an addiction to poverty.
+Every public servant needs to be sure of this fact:

 Entitlements do not provide for the poor what God says are their prescriptive needs!

-Notice what Paul said in this regard to the believers in 1 Thessalonians 4:11– 12 and 2 Thessalonians 3:10.
+Notice what Paul said in this regard to the believers in the following passages:

-Since labor is the key to self-dignity, these passages, along with Proverbs 16:26, place a high value on work, stating that the need to eat is to be viewed as an incentive to make a living for one’s self.
+Since labor is the key to self-dignity, these passages, along with Proverbs 16:26, place a high value on work, stating that the need to eat is to be viewed as an incentive to make a living for ourselves.

 A worker’s appetite works for him, for his hunger urges him on.